 Nora’s journey through the big regrets – from breaking off her engagement, quitting a passion project, not taking a big leap of faith on something – doesn’t fill her with happiness the way we might predict.
 We all have those sliding door moments, and what Nora found out was that those weren’t the big decisions that made a difference.

 Matt Haig created something so special.

-This is a streamlined novel by Haig; no side plots, no broad cast of characters, no twists of fantasy just for the sheer joy of it.
+This is a streamlined novel by Haig; no side plots, no broad cast of characters, no twists of fantasy.
 While the concept does fly high, it also flies straight.

-The whole novel has the air of accomplished exercise designed to confront depression and anxiety.
+This novel exudes an air of accomplished exercise designed to bravely confront depression and anxiety.
+It gently and subtly nudges us to look inside and ask ourselves the heavy questions.
 What is the best that could happen in your life?
 What is the worst?

 What can you change?
 What do you have to accept that you can’t?
 These are limitless, complex questions that are challenging to respond to with both elegance and depth but that Matt Haigh does this with a familiar grace.

-This novel turns out to be a celebration of the ordinary: ordinary revelations, ordinary people, and the infinity of worlds seeded in ordinary choices.
+This Novel emerges as a celebration of the ordinary: ordinary revelations, ordinary people, and the infinity of worlds seeded in ordinary choices.